danbates2/sbfspot_to_emonCMS/README.md

 # SBFspot to emonCMS
-Python script to interface SBFspot and emonCMS, by reading the sbfspot database and then make a HTTP request to emonCMS.
+Python script to interface SBFspot and emonCMS, by reading the most recent sbfspot database entry and then make a HTTP request to emonCMS.

 https://github.com/SBFspot/SBFspot/